15 Crucial Tips to Prevent a Sledding Accident

 10. No tricks

 It’s natural for kids and teens to want to do tricks on sleds.
-Children may see professional skiers or snowboarders jumping off ramps and then want to imitate them using a sled.
-But tricks on sleds can be hazardous.
+Children may see professional skiers or snowboarders jumping off ramps.
+Sleds were not made for this.
+Tricks on sleds can be hazardous.
 You could get seriously injured if you land the wrong way or fall off.

 Parents should always supervise children while sledding.
+Sledders should also use the buddy system.
 If someone gets hurt, an adult needs to be there to get help.
 Don’t let your kids sled in an unsafe or crowded area.
 You should also avoid hills packed with aggressive sledders.
 In addition, unsupervised kids and teens may be enticed to try risky stunts or tricks.
-Adult supervision helps everyone stay safer.
+Adult supervision helps everyone to stay safer.

 12. Sled during the daytime

 Visibility is better during the day.
 You’ll be able to see hazards and obstacles more clearly.
+Others will also be able to see you better.
 If you must sled in the evening or at night, do so in a well-lit area.

 13. Never ride a sled that is being pulled by a vehicle

-From 1997 to 2007, almost 6,000 children were injured on sleds being pulled by a vehicle (2).
-Riding a sled that is being pulled by a car, ATV, or snowmobile is dangerous.
-You have little control and the driver of the vehicle may not be aware of a problem since they are watching the road ahead of them.
+From 1997 to 2007, almost 6,000 children were injured on sleds pulled by a vehicle.
+Riding a sled that is being pulled by a car, ATV or snowmobile is dangerous.
+The sled will have no control.
+The driver of the vehicle may not be aware of a problem since they are watching the road ahead of them.

 14. Don’t walk up the hill in the path of sledders